JeannieFallon/JeannieFallon/README.md

 I'm a software engineer with a background in education, a mind wired for systems, and a drive to build.

-Over the past eight years in the tech industry, I’ve built software in multiple languages, debugged production systems, and translated complex infrastructure into clear, reproducible workflows.
+Over the past eight years in the tech industry, I’ve written software in multiple languages, debugged production systems, and translated complex infrastructure into clear, reproducible workflows.
 Prior to that, I held jobs across a range of industries, including high school English teacher, cocktail waitress, and deckhand on a commercial fishing boat.
 My path into computer science began over a decade ago as a side quest at my kitchen table with an old college laptop.
 Through grit and a